paolobertani/math-eval-c/README.md

 In that case a compilation error should occurr; furthermore **the test suite checks if floating point exceptions are properly catched**.
 If build or test fail then the macro will need to be adjusted (or disabled in case you don't mind catching floating point exceptions).

-Exception catching can be turned off setting to false the constant in `math-eval.h`:
+Exception catching can be turned off setting to false the constant in `matheval.h`:

     #define math-eval_catch_fp_exceptions false